MerceaOtniel/HybridAlpha/README.md

 You will find a list of parameters that you want to set in each scritpt.
 Modify the parameters there in order to take effect.

+To use a game of your choice, subclass the classes in Game.py and NeuralNet.py and implement their functions.
+Example implementations for Othello can be found in othello/OthelloGame.py and othello/{pytorch,keras,tensorflow}/NNet.py.

+Coach.py contains the core training loop and MCTS.py performs the Monte Carlo Tree Search.
+Additional neural network parameters are in, for example, othello/{pytorch,keras,tensorflow}/NNet.py (cuda flag, batch size, epochs, learning rate etc.).